YOUR DIRTY WORK?

 AFRAID OF THE BIG BAD WOLF?

-experiences that made you feel emotionally unsafe, anyone who interacts
+hurtful childhood experiences that made you feel emotionally unsafe,

-with you in ways that trigger similar sensations, will likely prompt
+anyone who interacts with you in ways that trigger similar sensations,

-more direct or confrontive than yours; they might have traits that
+naturally more direct or confrontive than yours; they might have

-seem very matter-of-fact, controlling or harsh, but they may be
+traits that seem very matter-of-fact, controlling or harsh, but

-unaware that these aspects intimidate or frighten others.
+they may be unaware that these aspects intimidate or frighten

-Strong personality traits can make them seem volatile and threatening,
+others.
+Strong personality traits can make them seem volatile and

-making you want to avoid them whenever possible.
-The best way for
+threatening, making you want to avoid them whenever possible.
+The

-and my instinct is to shut down/distance myself" or,
+frustrated, etc.), and my instinct is to shut down/distance myself"

-back to them how they're being perceived or coming across to you,
+how they're being perceived or coming across to you, and should

 may also set limits/boundaries on how someone speaks to you, which